mapbender/mapbender/UPGRADING.md

       Configure it by adding it in your .env.local file.
 If you have multiple connections, use one env variable per connection and configure these in the config/packages/doctrine.yaml file
 - parameter `app_secret` replaced by the environment variable `APP_SECRET`.
 Override it in your .env.local file.
+- several configuration options added/replaced in the `parameters.yaml` file.
+Check the `parameters.yaml.dist` file and adjust your configuration accordingly

 ### Twig: Updated from v2 to v3 (https://twig.symfony.com/doc/2.x/deprecated.html#tags)